merius92/Sunset/README.md

 ## Applications

-The script was designed to be ran in an Air Traffic Control Tower, a workplace where it's necessary to know when the night has began/day has started in order to perform specific actions (open the runway lights during the night, notice VFR traffic that the civil day has ended).
+The script was designed to be ran in an Air Traffic Control Tower, a workplace where it's necessary to know when the night has began/day has started, in order to perform specific actions (open the runway lights during the night, notice VFR traffic that the civil day has ended).

 Instead of checking the published data manually, this collection of scripts checks the data and perform a action in order to make the Air Traffic Controller aware that the day or night has begun.

 ## Script Description